devfile/api/pkg/validation/validation-rule.md

     - Should not reference itself via a subcommand
     - Should not indirectly reference itself via a subcommand which is a composite command
     - Should reference a valid devfile command
-3. exec command should: map to a valid container component
+3. exec and apply command should: map to a valid container component
 4. vscodeLaunch & vscodeTask: URI needs to be in valid URI format
 5. `{build, run, test, debug}`, each kind of group can only have one default command associated with it.
 If there are multiple commands of the same kind without a default, a warning will be displayed.